Clean-CaDET/challenges/Naming/README.md

 - Code snippet id: ALL_CODE
 - Banned words: info, set, list
 ```
 Apart from the `info` and `set` words, we wish to also catch submissions with the `list` word.
 The `certificateSet` parameter would stop being misleading if it was named `certificateList`.
 However, this name also contains a redundant noise word (`list`) and we add that word to the _banned words checker_.
+When this issue detector fins an issue, the challenge gives the following hint to the learner: _Noise words often repeat the information already present in the variable's type.
+They also include generic words like "data" that do not introduce new information to the code.
+Ensure you have located all the identifiers and that none have noise words._

 To ensure the student's submission maintains the meaningful words like `Certificates` and `HasCertificates`, we define an additional _required words checker_:
 ```
 - Code snippet id: ALL_CODE
 - Required words: Certificates, HasCertificates
 ```
+When this issue detector fins an issue, the challenge gives the following hint to the learner: _Noise words are often generic and do not add new information to the code.
+We should be careful not to classify meaningful words that describe a concrete technical or business concept as noise words.
+Ensure you do not remove the meaningful words from the identifiers in the starting code._

 ## 4. Issue detector limitations
 The listed maintainability issue detectors do not protect against other meaningless words.
 For example, there is nothing stopping the student from submitting the following code: